 Agenda item 13

-The Nomination Committee proposes that a total fee of GBP 410,500 (the “Total Fee”) be paid to Directors elected at the AGM, who are not employees of the Company.
-It is proposed that the Board of Directors will distribute the fee within the Board so that the Chairman will receive a fee of GBP 90,000, the Deputy Chairman will receive a fee of GBP 50,000 and a fee of GBP 30,000 be paid to each other Director, and an additional GBP 10,000 be paid for Audit Committee work, 7,000 for Remuneration Committee work and an additional GBP 10,000 be paid to the Chairman of the Audit Committee, and 1,500 be paid to the Chairman of the Remuneration Committee.
+The Nomination Committee proposes that a total fee of GBP 398,000 (the “Total Fee”) be paid to Directors elected at the AGM, who are not employees of the Company.
+It is proposed that the Board of Directors will apportion the fee within the Board so that the Chairman will receive a fee of GBP 109,000, the Deputy Chairman will receive a fee of GBP 63,000 and a fee of GBP 40,000 be paid to each other Director, and an additional GBP 20,000 be paid for Audit Committee work, GBP 10,000 for Remuneration Committee work and an additional GBP 3,000 be paid to the Chairman of the Audit Committee, and the Chairman of the Remuneration Committee.

-The Nomination Committee also proposed that for project work outside of normal Board work, which is assigned by the Board, a fee of GBP 1,250 per full working day be paid.
-The total maximum amount for this is GBP 100,000.
+The Nomination Committee also proposed that for project work performed by the Directors outside their ordinary duties as a Director on the Board, which is assigned by the Board, a fee of GBP 1,500 per full working day be paid.
+The total maximum amount payable is GBP 100,000 per annum.

 Agenda item 14-19